SAP-samples/cloud-espm-cloud-native/README.md

 #### Tax Service

 [Tax service](./tax-service) is an external service.
-It can be deployed locally or on SAP Cloud Platform Neo Environment or SAP Cloud Platform Cloud Foundry Environment.
 This service does Tax calculation while a sales order is created.
 Tax Service can be locally deployed by following [these](./tax-service#running-locally-as-spring-boot-application) steps.

 * Test the Tax Service by running the url  http://localhost:9994/tax.svc/api/v1/calculate/tax?amount=1000